apache/mxnet/docs/tutorials/mkldnn/mkldnn_quantization.md

 This document is to introduce how to quantize the customer models from FP32 to INT8 with Apache/MXNet toolkit and APIs under Intel CPU.

-If you are not familiar with Apache/MXNet quantizaiton flow, please reference [quantization blog](https://medium.com/apache-mxnet/model-quantization-for-production-level-neural-network-inference-f54462ebba05) first, and the perforamnce data is shown in [Apache/MXNet C++ interface](https://github.com/apache/incubator-mxnet/tree/master/cpp-package/example/inference) and [GluonCV](https://gluon-cv.mxnet.io/build/examples_deployment/int8_inference.html).
+If you are not familiar with Apache/MXNet quantizaiton flow, please reference [quantization blog](https://medium.com/apache-mxnet/model-quantization-for-production-level-neural-network-inference-f54462ebba05) first, and the performance data is shown in [Apache/MXNet C++ interface](https://github.com/apache/incubator-mxnet/tree/master/cpp-package/example/inference) and [GluonCV](https://gluon-cv.mxnet.io/build/examples_deployment/int8_inference.html).

 ## Installation and Prerequisites